turingschool/try-turing/fe-weekday/js-2/index.md

 Imagine that you’ve just ordered food from GrubHub and are waiting for it to arrive.
 When the doorbell rings, you’ll stand up from the couch, walk over to the door, open it, and take your food.
 Guess what?
 You programmed yourself with an event listener.

 In JavaScript, an event listener is a way to set up code to run only when a very specific thing happens.
-You’ll give instructions to the program to listen for the mouse to click on a specific element on the page.
+You’ll give instructions to the program to listen for a mouse click on a specific element on the page.
 When that element is clicked, the program will call a specific function for you.

 ```js
 var button = $('button');